Best U.S. Dollar Credit Cards In Canada For 2026

 U.S. dollar credit card pros and cons

-We’ll cut to the chase: there are more drawbacks than advantages when it comes to U.S. dollar credit cards.
-But we’ll let you weigh the pros and cons and decide for yourself.
+There are more drawbacks than advantages when it comes to U.S. dollar credit cards.
+But we'll let you weigh the pros and cons and decide for yourself.

-- You’ll save on currency conversion from Canadian to U.S. dollars.
-If you frequently make a lot of purchases in USD (and you’re making money in USD), it makes a lot of sense to have one of these credit cards.
-You'll save big time on currency conversion rates, whether through a bank or with a credit card.
+- You'll save on currency conversion from Canadian to U.S. dollars.
+If you frequently make a lot of purchases in USD (and you're making money in USD), it makes a lot of sense to have one of these credit cards.
+You'll save big on currency conversion rates, whether through a bank or with a credit card.

 - You'll have little choice when choosing a card.
 There's a very limited selection of these credit cards, and they're all offered by the big banks.
 This means you might be at the mercy of the bank's policies or fees.